-Courses may be added through the first five days of the fall and spring semesters and dropped through the first ten days of the fall and spring semesters.
-Students must complete an official Drop/Add Form, obtain required staff approvals and submit forms to the Registrar.
-Dropped courses are removed from the transcript and thus do not count towards enrollment, deferrals, health insurance and athletic eligibility.
+Courses may be added only through the first five days of the fall and spring semesters and dropped through the first ten days of the fall and spring semesters, or equivalent time for a summer, short term, and winterim term (see the Academic Calendar for the exact dates each semester).
+Students must complete an official Drop/Add Form, meet his or her advisor and submit this form to the Registrar's Office.
+Dropped courses are removed from the transcript and thus do not count towards enrollment, financial aid, deferrals, health insurance and athletic eligibility.

 Drop/Add days are pro-rated for sessions less than a full fall or spring semester.
-Students who neglect to follow official procedures and who stop attending classes will be assigned the grade of "FN" at the end of the semester.
-To avoid unnecessary costs and penalties, students are advised to discuss all Drop/Add procedures with a counselor.
+Students who neglect to follow official procedures and who stop attending classes will be assigned the grade of "FN" at the end of the semester or term.
+To avoid unnecessary costs and penalties, students are advised to discuss all Drop/Add procedures with their advisor.
+Students may withdraw from a class during the published withdrawal period but withdrawal procedures must be strictly followed.
+No refunds are available past the posed refund policy deadline.